go140point6/xahl-node/README.md

         cd xahl-node
         chmod +x *.sh

-adjust default settings with the var file, see below, then start the install with
+adjust default settings with the var file if needed (see "vars file" below) then start the install with;

-        ./setup.sh
+        sudo ./setup.sh

 ### Vars file _(xahl_node.vars)_